MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/custom-search-analyzer.md

 ---
 # Custom column analyzers for Dataverse Search

-Dataverse search uses many different built-in capabilities that include both index and search analyzers to return the best data based on what the user asks for.
+Dataverse search uses many different [Azure AI Search](/azure/search/search-what-is-azure-search) capabilities that include both index and search analyzers to return the best data based on what the user asks for.
 These built-in capabilities to help define how an index maps certain phrases or words to the best match to data in a column and a row in a table.

 Examples include search strings that have special characters, or frequently used words (like '`of`' and '`or`')  that the back-end data engine removes from the search term when the query is processed.